aberke/quiz-widgets/README.md

 TODO
 ---

-- fix styling on answer image -- /edit and /new don't match widget
+- deal with linger image in background

 - use directives
 - customize styling for outcomes